Funeral: Green

-Humanist and otherwise not religiously affiliated
+Humanist and civil

 Humanists UK organises a network of humanist funeral celebrants or officiants across England and Wales, Northern Ireland, and the Channel Islands and a similar network is organised by the Humanist Society Scotland.
 Humanist officiants are trained and experienced in devising and conducting suitable ceremonies for non-religious individuals.
 Humanist funerals recognise no "afterlife", but celebrate the life of the person who has died.
 In the twenty-first century, humanist funerals were held for well-known people including Claire Rayner, Keith Floyd, Linda Smith, and Ronnie Barker.

-In areas outside of the United Kingdom, the Republic of Ireland has featured an increasing number of non-religious funeral arrangements according to publications such as Dublin Live.
+In areas outside of the United Kingdom, Ireland has featured an increasing number of non-religious funeral arrangements according to publications such as Dublin Live.
 This has occurred in parallel with a trend of increasing numbers of people carefully scripting their own funerals before they die, writing the details of their own ceremonies.
 The Irish Association of Funeral Directors has reported that funerals without a religious focus occur mainly in more urbanized areas in contrast to rural territories.
 Notably, humanist funerals have started to become more prominent in other nations such as the Republic of Malta, in which civil rights activist and humanist Ramon Casha had a large scale event at the Radisson Blu Golden Sands resort devoted to laying him to rest.
-Although such non-religious ceremonies are "a rare scene in Maltese society" due to the large role of the Roman Catholic Church within that country's culture, according to Lovin Malta, "more and more Maltese people want to know about alternative forms of burial... without any religion being involved."
+Although such non-religious ceremonies are "a rare scene in Maltese society" due to the large role of the Roman Catholic Church within that country's culture, according to Lovin Malta, "more and more Maltese people want to know about alternative forms of burial... without any religion being involved".

 Actual events during non-religious funerals vary, but they frequently reflect upon the interests and personality of the deceased.
-For example, the humanist ceremony for the aforementioned Keith Floyd, a restaurateur and television personality, included a reading of Rudyard Kipling's poetic work If— and a performance by musician Bill Padley.
+For example, the humanist ceremony for the aforementioned Keith Floyd, a restaurateur and television personality, included a reading of Rudyard Kipling's poetic work "If—" and a performance by musician Bill Padley.
 Organizations such as the Irish Institute of Celebrants have stated that more and more regular individuals request training for administering funeral ceremonies, instead of leaving things to other individuals.

-More recently, some commercial organisations offer "civil funerals" that can integrate traditionally religious content.
+More recently, some commercial organisations offer civil funerals that can integrate traditionally religious content.

 Police/fire services

 Funerals specifically for fallen members of fire or police services are common in United States and Canada.
 These funerals involve honour guards from police forces and/or fire services from across the country and sometimes from overseas.
-A parade of officers often precedes or follows the hearse carrying the fallen comrade.A traditional fire department funeral consists of two raised aerial ladders.
+A parade of officers often precedes or follows the hearse carrying the fallen comrade.
+A traditional fire department funeral consists of two raised aerial ladders.
 The firefighters travel under the aerials on their ride, on the fire apparatus, to the cemetery.
 Once there, the grave service includes the playing of bagpipes.
 The pipes have come to be a distinguishing feature of a fallen hero's funeral.
 Also a "Last Alarm Bell" is rung.
 A portable fire department bell is tolled at the conclusion of the ceremony.